What to Know about Boundaries in Relationships

 Why Make Boundaries

 We can have personal boundaries such as choosing who we feel comfortable hugging.
-We can have coupleship boundaries such as always having a private bedroom, even on holiday with family members.
+We can have coupleship boundaries such as always having a private bedroom, even when on holiday with family members.
 We can have family boundaries such as not answering the phone during meal times.
 We can have workplace boundaries such as not interrupting the manager during certain meetings.
 Often times rules and guidelines help us maintain our boundaries.

 Five Ways to Make Clear Boundaries in Relationships